-remove_from_probe_group (SmartFusion2, IGLOO2, and RTG4)
+remove\from\probe\group (SmartFusion2, IGLOO2, and RTG4)

-Tcl command; removes the specified probe points from the group.
-That is, the removed probe points won't be associated with any probe group.
+Tcl command; moves out the specified probe points from the group.
+That is, the moved out probe points won't be associated with any probe group.

-Note: Probes cannot be removed from the bus.
+Note: Probes cannot be moved out from the bus.